Riyan-Akbar/kaggle-ml-diary/README.md

 - **Scikit-learn**

 ## 📖 Why This Repo?
 This repository serves as a living documentation of my machine learning learning curve.
-Each commit represents a small victory in my quest to master data science.
+Each commit represents a small victory in my quest to Master data science.

 ## 📣 How to Use
 1. Clone the repo: `git clone https://github.com/Riyan-Akbar/kaggle-ml-diary.git`